Colorado District 8: Yadira Caraveo

 Endorsements: Emily's List, Planned Parenthood, NARAL, End Citizens United, Jewish Democratic Council, National Education Association, and four environmental groups.

-The Odds: The Cook Political Report and Sabato’s Crystal Ball rate the race as a toss-up, while Inside Elections rates it as tilting Democratic.
+The odds: The Cook Political Report and Sabato’s Crystal Ball rate the race as a toss-up, while Inside Elections rates it as tilting Democratic.
 An independent candidate (Lewis Shupe) may siphon off some GOP votes in this close contest.
+Wild presently has much more cash on hand than Mackenzie.
+Two recent polls gave Wild leads of 2% and 4%.

 Donations by check can be written to "Susan Wild for Congress" and mailed to: